 CCCS proposes a presentation of a snapshot of valuable information on how others can begin a self-funded service.
-We hope provide opportunity to learn from CCCS’s experience implementing a Self- Funded Service looking at both the positive aspects as well as our challenges and lessons learned along the way.
+We hope to provide an opportunity to learn from CCCS’s experience implementing a self-funded service looking at both the positive aspects as well as our challenges and lessons learned along the way.

 Melissa Labor has been working for Children’s Contact Service in the Illawarra area for eleven years.
 She is passionate about making positive changes in children’s lives and is currently working towards completing her Bachelor of Social Work.

 Maureen Gillett has been working for Children’s Contact Service for six years in the Campbelltown area.
 She is passionate about children’s rights and she has her degree in Psychology and Counselling